stream-zero/midjourney_prompt_extractor/README.md

 * Once a zip file is processed it is moved to a 'processed' directory
 * The metadata is placed in an 'output' directory.
 * The metadata is extracted in 2 formats '.csv' (for spreadsheets) and '.json' for additional processing.
+* The temp directory is not cleared of images - please clear manually

 # How to run
 * Pull from git or just download the files in tha 'app' directory to a suitable location.
 * edit the config.json with a text editor for your local setup.
-* ensure that your 'source', 'processed' and 'output' directories exist.
+* ensure that your 'source', 'processed', 'output' and 'temp' directories exist.
 * place the zip files to be processed in the source directory
 * run the app.py
 * once run the output will contain the extracted metadata in 2 file formats '.json' and '.csv' .